 - Undergraduate education must be an important part of the applicant's activities.

 - An unrestricted research grant of $100,000

 - Approximately 13-15 awards per year

-If you are interested in applying to this program please email a pre-proposal with the following items, in the order listed, in a single PDF by December 14, 2018 to firstname.lastname@example.org.
+If you are interested in applying, please email a pre-proposal with the following items as a single PDF by December 16, 2019 to email@example.com:

 - A summary describing your commitment to teaching in the chemical sciences and your teaching accomplishments (up to one page).